hashkat/hashkat/docs/tutorial04.md

 ## Example - Classic Barabasi

-The Classic Barabasi configuration is one in which agents that are added to the network make one conection with another agent and no other, unless manipulated to do so by allowing follow back or following through retweets within your simulation.
+The Classic Barabasi configuration is one in which agents that are added to the network make one connection with another agent and no other, unless manipulated to do so by allowing follow back or following through retweets within your simulation.

 Let's try running a Classic Barabasi *twitter_suggest* follow model simulation, with our starting point being the *INFILE.yaml* we created in the previous [tutorial](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial03/INFILE.yaml).
 As always, the *INFILE.yaml* file we will create in this example can be found for reference in the **docs/tutorial_input_files** directory in **hashkat**, with this one under the title **tutorial04_classic_barabasi**.
 You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_classic_barabasi/INFILE.yaml).